thejoycekung/joyce.fyi/content/posts/wicys-ctf.md

 Last week I had the chance to participate in the SANS Interactive Beginner Challenge CTF as part of a qualification round for the [SANS Security Training Scholarship by Women in Cybersecurity (WiCyS)](https://www.wicys.org/sans-security-training-scholarship).
 This was a closed, Jeopardy-style CTF that ran for four days (Aug 7-10).
 It was also a solo CTF, although we did have a Slack channel where people occasionally shared hints to especially hard-to-solve problems.

 For each challenge I'll be sharing a short description of the problem, steps I took to solve it, a list of tools I used, and the flag itself.
-Since this is a beginner CTF, I took special care to explain the tools (especially the command-line ones) I used.
+Since this is a beginner CTF, I tried to explain/link the tools (especially the command-line ones, as indicated in `code`) I used.
-If you're interested in seeing a particular challenge, open the hamburger menu on the top right to navigate by headings.
+If you're interested in seeing a particular challenge, open the menu to navigate by headings.
 They are organized by "difficulty" as listed on Tomahawque.

 A note on tooling: my setup is a Windows 10 computer with WSL2 enabled, and for these challenges I was using Google Chrome and Windows Terminal in a `zsh` prompt.